 The experimental results of French bean on growth as influenced by different level of organic nutrient supply are presented in Table 4.
 The treatments differ significantly for the No of leaves in both Shade and Open conditions.
 During shade condition the maximum leaves was recorded in T9 (24.40) and minimum was recorded in T16 (20.20).
-In Open condition the maximum leaves was recorded in T9 (25.05) and the maximum was recorded in T16 (21.32).
+In Open condition the maximum leaves were recorded in T9 (25.05) and the maximum was recorded in T16 (21.32).

-CONCLUSION
+4.CONCLUSION